 Check the BOM for Bright weather forecast so you can dress accordingly.
 Carry water with you, especially on hot days.
+Water taps available at the shuttle pickup carpark toilet block or Pioneer Park toilet block.
 Bring wet weather gear for rainy days.

 At times when extreme weather is expected, check the VicEmergency (lookup Bright 3741) for total fire bans and current bushfire/flood advice.

 Access to the park is closed on day of Total Fire Ban or when extreme weather is forecast such as gale force winds, hail storms, flooding or snow.
 Mystic Park always post news on trail and park closures on Facebook Page Stories first.